Ashburry-trio/Ircproxy/README.md

      version of Python along side my Linux system's default Python installation"**

 If you are using Linux then you need to install manually; this is done with:
+Notice how the command below uses ~/Documents instead of just ~/Ircproxy/:

 **python -m venv ~/Documents/Ircproxy/trio-ircproxy/venv** then look in **~/Documents/Ircproxy/trio-ircproxy/venv/bin** for the **activate** script compatible with your Linux terminal: